advaith-suresh/Function-Generator/README.md

 # Function-Generator

-inspired by Nusic from Outer Space
+inspired by Music from Outer Space